cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dumpall.md

 **`--gp-syntax`**

-Output Greenplum Database syntax in the `CREATE TABLE` statements.
-This allows the distribution policy (`DISTRIBUTED BY` or `DISTRIBUTED RANDOMLY` clauses) of a Greenplum Database table to be dumped, which is useful for restoring into other Greenplum Database systems.
+Output Cloudberry Database syntax in the `CREATE TABLE` statements.
+This allows the distribution policy (`DISTRIBUTED BY` or `DISTRIBUTED RANDOMLY` clauses) of a Cloudberry Database table to be dumped, which is useful for restoring into other Cloudberry Database systems.

 **`--no-gp-syntax`**